Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \subsubsection{Appreciation of AR over VR (8/63)}

-People expressed a strong preference for augmented reality (AR) experiences over virtual reality (VR) when engaging with the MR street play MOFA, both on-site and online.
+People expressed a strong preference for augmented reality experiences over virtual reality, both on-site and online.
 The ability to interact with friends and other facilities in the real world, rather than fully immersing in a virtual environment, was a key factor in their enjoyment and interest in the game.
-As one participant stated, \emph{"I am way more interested in a digital world being overlaid on the real world - augmenting rather than escaping"} (L22).
-Other participants highlighted the limitations of VR, mentioning, \emph{ "You can’t even pick up a beer while playing VR"}; \emph{"You can't see around you in Quest unless you tap on the side to see it to the past as through me personally, I like to be immersed in the game while also being able to see what's around"} (P19).
+As one online comment stated, \dquote{I am way more interested in a digital world being overlaid on the real world---augmenting rather than escaping} (L22).
+Other participants highlighted the limitations of VR, mentioning, \dquote{You can't even pick up a beer while playing VR} (L18); \dquote{You can't see around you in Quest unless you tap on the side... personally, I like to be immersed in the game while also being able to see what's around} (P19).